 Being a small town, Pine Apple does not have a public transit system used by locals to get to and from work.

-The education level of Pine Apple citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.27% of adults 25 and older in Pine Apple have a college degree.
+The percentage of adults in Pine Apple who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in Pine Apple have a bachelor's degree or advanced degree.

 The per capita income in Pine Apple in 2022 was $26,467, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,868 for a family of four.
 However, Pine Apple contains both very wealthy and poor people as well.